 Have you ever heard of nudibranchs?
 The Mafia Island Marine Park in Tanzania is host to a wide diversity of corals, fish, invertebrates and vertebrates.
 In fact the diversity was one of the reasons that it was first protected as a fisheries reserve in the 1970s.

 Now it is a fully gazetted marine park and a fabulous place to dive, with the water temperature around 26 – 29ºC.
-The Chole Bay area is a great place for warm-water species as it survived the last coral bleaching event remarkably well with rapid recovery to the vibrancy and pre-bleaching colours and diversity.
+This area is a great place for warm-water species as it survived the last coral bleaching event remarkably well with rapid recovery to the vibrancy and pre-bleaching colours and diversity.